JudgeGroovyman/JudgeGroovyman.github.io/Mac.md

 	- Word wrap doesn't automatically respond to window width . nvm its a super obvious option that I missed but I missed because its only an option .
 	- Slight concern that an evaluation feature which I care for will disappear in 30 days.
 Textmate is totally free with all of those features.
 	- Script editor is kindof a mess if thats the macro features.
+	- ended up buying BBedit for $50 and am not really pleased.
+I dont blame them since they gave a generous demo, but its just things I wasnt attentive enough about and yet still is disappointing that theyre not htere.
+The killer app feature is multiple views of one file, and markdown doesnt slow down and thats really nice, otoh
+	- This doesnt havve any reasonable macro feature! wtf!  whats that you say?  theres applescript support?  great.  nice.
+Thats useful enough for large projects.  but thats not a macro imho thats a script/program.
+Macros you can record and playback and this has nothign like that?  its bizarre to me honestly.
+There was a part of me that was sure beyond a shadow of a doubt that this had macros and I just hadnt seeen them in the menus yet.
+I am having to copy and paste my text to textmate, make my mass macro changes and pasta it back.

 # Making .commands #